Best Scandinavian food trips for 2018

-Looking for the best food trips to take in Scandinavia?
-Check out our guide to the best Scandi food trips the olive team took this year, from a gander around Denmark’s capital city, Copenhagen, to wood-fired cooking in style in Stockholm, Sweden.
+Looking for the best food holidays to take in Scandinavia?
+Check out our guide to the best Scandi and Nordic food trips, from a gander around Denmark’s capital city, Copenhagen, to wood-fired cooking in style in Stockholm, Sweden.

 Aarhus, Denmark